jaimetur/PhotoMigrator/help/1-command-line-interface.md

              Show the Tool name, version, and date, then exit.

-AUTOMATED MIGRATION PROCESS:
+AUTOMATIC MIGRATION PROCESS:
 ----------------------------
-Following arguments allow you execute the Automated Migration Process to migrate your assets from one Photo Cloud Service to other, or from two different accounts within the same Photo Cloud service.
+Following arguments allow you execute the Automatic Migration Process to migrate your assets from one Photo Cloud Service to other, or from two different accounts within the same Photo Cloud service.

 -source,   --source <SOURCE>
-             Select the <SOURCE> for the AUTOMATED-MIGRATION Process to Pull all your Assets (including Albums) from the <SOURCE> Cloud Service and Push them to the <TARGET> Cloud Service (including all Albums that you may have on the
+             Select the <SOURCE> for the AUTOMATIC-MIGRATION Process to Pull all your Assets (including Albums) from the <SOURCE> Cloud Service and Push them to the <TARGET> Cloud Service (including all Albums that you may have on the
              <SOURCE> Cloud Service).